 This Butternut Squash Ravioli is made with Homemade Ravioli filled with a delicious butternut squash puree with ricotta and nutmeg and is tossed in brown butter and topped with fresh parmesan.
 It’s the perfect squash ravioli — you will be convinced that making homemade ravioli is the way to go!

-I feel like butternut squashes typically produce a bunch of puree!
-So, if you have some extra butternut squash, you can use it in my Butternut Squash Pasta, with my Butternut Squash and Kale, in my Cinnamon Roasted Butternut Squash recipe or my Butternut Squash Sausage Pasta
+One butternut squash goes a long way!
+So, if you have some extra butternut squash, you can use it for Butternut Squash Pasta, Butternut Squash Orzo, Butternut Squash and Kale, Cinnamon Roasted Butternut Squash, or Butternut Squash Sausage Pasta.
+There’s no limit to the possibilities!

 Homemade Butternut Squash Ravioli on a black bowl on a black background.